pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 ### Deploy Pachyderm On The Kubernetes Cluster

-- Now you can deploy a Pachyderm cluster by running this command
+- Now you can deploy a Pachyderm cluster by running this command:

     ```shell
     $ helm repo add pach https://helm.pachyderm.com